merenlab/merenlab.org/_posts/anvio/2015-08-20-installation-on-mac.md

 The **only** thing you need to do is to download the installer on your MAC computer, and install anvi'o with one double-click and one drag gesture with your mouse.

-{: .notice}
-**Note**: If you are seeing this note on this page it means we still need people to test our brand new installer.
-If you would like to help, please follow the instructions in this article, and write a comment below to share the version of your OS X ( > About This Mac), and whether it worked for you or not (and what was the error if it didn't).
-Thank you very much for your help in advance!

 ## Download the installer (v2.0.2)